Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 How soon does a home warranty take effect on a rental property?

-Most home warranty providers impose a 30-day waiting period from the policy start date before coverage becomes active.
+Most home warranty providers in 2026 impose a 30-day waiting period from the policy start date before coverage becomes active.
 This prevents landlords from purchasing a warranty only after a system has already broken down.
-American Home Shield is a notable exception — it may cover pre-existing conditions related to rust, sediment, and corrosion.
+Some providers may waive or shorten the waiting period if you can show continuous prior coverage with another warranty company.
 Plan your purchase accordingly so you're not caught waiting during a repair crisis.

 Is a home warranty the same as landlord insurance?